 Naturally, I wanted to visit all 31 colleges, but alas not all are open to visitors and many have early closing times.
 The ones I did visit, however, were absolutely beautiful and I highly recommend you to visit as many as you can whilst there on your day trip from London!

 - Trains to Cambridge depart from either Kings Cross or Liverpool Street Station.

 - Return tickets during off-peak times are £17.30.

 - During the week, tickets to Cambridge range from £9 and £25 each way.

 - There are a couple 45-minute train rides to and from Kings Cross each day, but the rest of the trains range from an hour to an hour and a half.

-- The Cambridge train station is about a mile from the town centre, so be prepared for a nice little walk straight into town.
+- The Cambridge train station is about a mile from the town center, so be prepared for a nice walk straight into town when you get in.

 - Have a game plan for which colleges you want to visit ~ there are so many and each of them has such beautiful architecture.
 I like to think that we saw some of the prettiest ones!

 - Colleges can be closed when it’s not term time or during examination periods.
 They also have different opening hours, so be sure to do your research online.
 The colleges in the center of town usually have visitor information as well!